Reception of WikiLeaks: Vault 7

+Spy Files Russia

+Wired wrote that most of the information was already public, and the release "wasn't exactly the type of radical secret-sharing WikiLeaks typically engages in."
+Andrei Soldatov, a Russian journalist specialising in digital surveillance and Russian intelligence said he did not think it was a real expose.
+Soldatov said the release was "more than nothing.
+At least we got some hint about the data exchange interface between telecoms and secret services."
+Moscow-based journalist Fred Weir said "experts say it casts a timely spotlight on the vast surveillance operations mounted by Russian security services."
+Ben Buchanan, a postdoctoral fellow at the Harvard Kennedy School's Belfer Center and author of the book The Cybersecurity Dilemma said the SORM system "has been known for some time, though the documents seem to provide additional technical specifications".
+Some suggested that Spy Files Russia was an approved release by the Russian government meant to shield them from criticism of collusion with WikiLeaks during the 2016 US presidential election.

 Media partners

 In September 2011, WikiLeaks' media partners strongly criticised the organisation's decision to release the uncensored archive of diplomatic cables in a searchable format.
 According to The Guardian, several thousand files in the archive were marked "strictly protect" which indicated officials thought sources could be endangered by their release.
-In a joint statement, The Guardian, El Pais, New York Times and Der Spiegel said they "deplore the decision of WikiLeaks to publish the unredacted state department cables, which may put sources at risk" and "we cannot defend the needless publication of the complete data - indeed, we are united in condemning it."
+In a joint statement, The Guardian, El País, New York Times and Der Spiegel said they "deplore the decision of WikiLeaks to publish the unredacted state department cables, which may put sources at risk" and "we cannot defend the needless publication of the complete data - indeed, we are united in condemning it".
 Le Monde told the Associated Press it would also sign the statement.
 In response, WikiLeaks accused The Guardian of false statements and nepotism.
 Out of concern for those involved, Reporters Without Borders temporarily suspended their WikiLeaks mirror.

 People's Republic of China

 Chinese journalist Shi Tao was sentenced to 10 years imprisonment, in 2005 after publicising an email from Chinese officials about the anniversary of the Tiananmen Square massacre.
-An article in The New Yorker said:

-Assange responded to the suggestion that eavesdropping on Chinese hackers played a crucial part in the early days of WikiLeaks by saying "the imputation is incorrect.
-The facts concern a 2006 investigation into Chinese espionage one of our contacts was involved in.
-Somewhere between none and handful of those documents were ever released on WikiLeaks.
-Non-government targets of the Chinese espionage, such as Tibetan associations were informed (by us)".